Parents & Guardians Clearing Advice

 What is CLearing?

-Clearing starts on Wednesday 5 July 2017 when UCAS publishes the list of vacancies and University Clearing hotlines open.
-Some university hotlines open earlier - including Portsmouth’s - so students can find out information about available courses ahead of Clearing starting, although universities can’t offer places until Clearing officially begins on 5 July.
+Clearing starts on Wednesday 5 July 2018 when UCAS publishes the list of vacancies and University Clearing hotlines open.
+Some university hotlines open earlier, including Portsmouth’s, so students can find information about available courses before Clearing starts.
+However universities can’t offer places until Clearing officially begins on 5 July.

 Not all universities and not all courses are available in Clearing, so it’s worth checking what is available before results are known.